Directory » Faculty » Bin Zhang

 Biography

-Bin Zhang is an Assistant Professor of Information & Operations Management at Mays Business School.
-He has joined Texas A&M since July 2021.
+Dr. Bin Zhang is an Associate Professor of Information & Operations Management at Mays Business School.
+He joined Texas A&M in July 2021.

 Dr. Zhang has served on multiple review panels for NSF, and is the previous Vice Chair of INFORMS College of AI.
-He is also a Visiting Research Fellow affiliated with iLab at Carnegie Mellon University.
+He is an affiliate faculty of Texas A&M Institute of Data Science and a Visiting Research Fellow affiliated with iLab at Carnegie Mellon University.

 Research Publications